Warrenera/Warrenera.github.io/README.md

 TODO:
+- Refactor code
-- Refactor code to not need to be in main function
+	- To not need to be in main function
+	- To be less spaghetti in general
 - Implement submit logic
 	- ~~Loop through selections vs game-chosen categories~~
 	- ~~Implement right logic~~